vestrel00/contacts-android/README.md

 1. Setup user profile
     - Update, Delete + withPermission & async.
+    - First, check if they work with profile entities.
+If they do, just document it.
+If not, implement it and document.
+        - Review and update APIs; E.G. Update.kt and Delete.kt
-    - Review and update ALL util functions accordingly, looking at usages of isProfile.
+        - Review and update ALL util functions.
+        - Review usages of isProfile.

 2. Review all ContactsContract code and assess what else should be added to code, README, or DEV_NOTES.
     - SettingsColumns? (group visible / invisible)